kairosity/mp3-snapathon/testing.md

 This proved quite useful.
 I found that Jinja templating made it easy to end up with broken tags.
 The validator caught these and I refactored appropriately.

-Some warnings raised:
+Some application-wide warnings raised:

 1. There was a warning that the content security policy was a bad one.
 But since the application scored so highly during security testing and since this issue has also [been raised by other developers](https://github.com/validator/validator/issues/438), it's not an issue.

-2. The validator also flagged that the Flash Messages section had no header, which of course is intentional.
+2. The validator also flagged that the Flash Messages section had no header, which of course is intentional, thus is also of no concern.

+#### Landing Page:

 ### W3C Link Checker

 - Passed with no issues and no invalid links or anchors.